priyangsubanerjee/dyno-js/README.md

 ## Support Ukraine 🇺🇦

 - The crisis in Ukraine keeps unfolding.
-[Click here](https://github.com/priyangsubanerjee/dyno-js/blob/master/support-ukraine.md) to see, our response to the crisis in Ukraine.
+[Click here](https://github.com/priyangsubanerjee/dyno-js/blob/master/support-ukraine.md) to see, our response to the war in Ukraine.